Jagadeeshwar011/PokemonUI/README.md

 # Pokemon UI

-when User can click on the pokemons and want to add to favourites pokemons click on favouratie symbol and for details veiw click on details section
+When user click on the pokemons and want to add to favourites pokemons click on favouratie symbol and for details veiw click on detail section

 Login and register is at Top right corner